 We then say that the pair $((K,\Omega),{\mathcal D})$ is a \emph{densely decorated punctured circle}.
-We will speak of two kinds of densely decorated punctured circles: those satisfying condition (a) above will be called \emph{non-orinetable}, and those satisying condition (b) - \emph{orientable}.
-Next lemma collects some usefull properties of densely decorated punctured circles, and we omit its straightforward proof which can be performed by referring to the standard back and forth argument. \end{ex}
+We will speak of two kinds of densely decorated punctured circles: those satisfying condition (a) above will be called \emph{non-orientable}, and those satisying condition (b) will be called \emph{orientable}.
+The next lemma collects some useful properties of densely decorated punctured circles, and we omit its straightforward proof which can be performed by a standard back and forth argument. \end{ex}

-\begin{lem} \lemlabel{D.4.1} \begin{enumerate} \item[(1)] Any densely decorated punctured circle is a regular space with doubleton peripherals. \item[(2)] Any two orientable densely decorated punctured circles with the same number of types of peripherals are isomorhic (via a decoration-preserving homeomorhism $h$), after appropriate identification of the types, and after possibly reversing orientations of all peripherals of some of the types.
-Moreover, for any bijection $\beta$ between the sets of types of the punctured circles above (which we view as the identification of the types) there is a homeomorphism $h$ as above which is compatible with $\beta$ (i.e. such that for any peripheral $P$ we have $\tau(h(P))=\beta(\tau(P))$). \item[(3)] Any two non-orientable densely decorated punctured circles with the same number of types of orientable peripherals, and the same number of types of non-orientable peripherals, are isomorhic, after appropriate identification of the types.
+\begin{lem} \lemlabel{D.4.1} \begin{enumerate} \item[(1)] Any densely decorated punctured circle is a regular space with doubleton peripherals. \item[(2)] Any two orientable densely decorated punctured circles with the same number of types of peripherals are isomorphic (via a decoration-preserving homeomorhism $h$), after appropriate identification of the types, and after possibly reversing orientations of all peripherals of some of the types.
+Moreover, for any bijection $\beta$ between the sets of types of the punctured circles above (which we view as the identification of the types) there is a homeomorphism $h$ as above which is compatible with $\beta$ (i.e. such that for any peripheral $P$ we have $\tau(h(P))=\beta(\tau(P))$). \item[(3)] Any two non-orientable densely decorated punctured circles with the same number of types of orientable peripherals, and the same number of types of non-orientable peripherals, are isomorphic, after appropriate identification of the types.
 Moreover, for any bijection $\beta$ between the sets of types of the punctured circles above, if $\beta$ respects orientability and non-orientability of the types, then there is an isomorphism $h$ between those decorated punctured circles which is compatible with $\beta$. \end{enumerate} \end{lem}

 \begin{rmk} \rmklabel{D.4.2} We should note here that if ${\mathcal F}=(K,\{ H_i \}_{i\in I})$ is an abstract flexible factor, then the space with peripherals $(X_{\mathcal F},{\mathcal D}_{{\mathcal F}})$ associated to $\mathcal F$ (as described in \Exref{D.3}), is a densely decorated punctured circle (see \Factref{X.5} for the justification).
 This densely decorated punctured circle is easily seen to be orientable if and only if the flexible factor $\mathcal F$ itself is orientable.
 The numbers of types of orientable and non-orientable peripherals in $(X_{\mathcal F},{\mathcal D}_{{\mathcal F}})$ coincide then with the numbers of (the conjugacy classes of) the peripheral subgroups $H_i$ which are orientable and non-orientable, respectively. \end{rmk}